 Trade Union Training.
 Each Union shall be entitled up to twenty (20) days (non accumulative) recognised trade union training per year.
 The trade union training is to be held at a recognised Trade Union Training Centre in Australia and attendees are to be nominated by their Trade Union.
 Notice and details of the course should be given to PWCS as early as possible.
 Payment of wages whilst training shall be at the rate that the employee would have earned if the employee had been at work.

 Trade Union Training.
-12.1 An Employee elected or appointed to the position of Delegate will be allowed 8 days leave without loss of pay to attend Union training courses conducted and/or approved by the Union, provided that the Union will provide the Employer seven (7) days notice of the enrolment of an eligible Employee including details of the course and time required.
+An Employee elected or appointed to the position of Delegate will be allowed 8 days leave without loss of pay to attend Union training courses conducted and/or approved by the Union, provided that the Union will provide the Employer seven (7) days notice of the enrolment of an eligible Employee including details of the course and time required.
 This leave is not cumulative from year to year.
 Only rostered shifts will be paid for; no overtime will be paid whilst on such leave.
+Leave of absence granted pursuant to this clause will count as service for all purposes of this Agreement.

 Trade Union Training.
-Authorised Union Delegates who are nominated by the Secretary of the Union to attend training conducted under the authority of the Australian Council of Trade Unions or Trade Union Training Authority, or the Union, shall be granted leave of absence while attending such training provided that:
+22.1 Authorised delegates of the union party to this Agreement who are nominated by the Secretary of the Union to attend a training course or programme conducted under the auspices of the authority established under the Trade Union Training Authority Act, 1975, or sponsored by the Australian Council of Trade Unions, the State Branch of the Australian Council of Trade Unions or by the union party to this Agreement shall be granted leave of absence while attending such course or courses provided that:-

 Trade Union Training.
 1. Job security and duty to notify An employee shall have the opportunity to participate in a course approved by the training workgroup and lasting no more than one month if the need for training has been jointly identified by the employer and employee and partic- ipation in the course can take place without causing any substantial problems to the enterprise, without such participation affecting his or her employment.
 Should such training leave be refused, the shop xxxxxxx shall be informed no later than 10 days before the beginning of the course of the reason why grant- ing the leave would cause substantial problems.
 Notification of the intention to participate in a course must be provided as ear- ly as possible.
 If the course lasts no more than one week, notification must be provided at least three weeks before the beginning of the course.
 For longer courses, notification must be provided at least six weeks before the beginning of the course.
 Training concerning occupational safety and health should be directed at occu- pational safety and health representatives in particular.